Facundo Bagnis

 Facundo Bagnis (/es/; (Note: In isolation, Bagnis is pronounced /es/; The pronunciation in the reference is /es/, with a pause before the surname.) born 27 February 1990) is an Argentine professional tennis player.
 He has a career-high singles ranking of World No. 55 reached in November 2016.
-Bagnis competes mainly on the ATP Challenger Tour where he has won 17 singles titles.
+Bagnis competed mainly on the ATP Challenger Tour where he has won 17 singles titles.
 He also won one ATP doubles title in Stuttgart.
-Bagnis was given a provisional ban from tennis in October 2025 after failing an anti-doping test.

 Tennis career

 2011-2013: ATP debut and first win, Maiden ATP title

-Bagnis played in his first ATP World Tour match at the 2011 Movistar Open on January 31, 2011, losing to Santiago Giraldo in three sets,.
+Bagnis played in his first ATP World Tour match at the 2011 Movistar Open on January 31, 2011, losing to Santiago Giraldo in three sets.
 He won his first tour-level match at 2012 Copa Claro, beating Leonardo Mayer.

-2014-2016: Major debut and first win, Top 55 debut & career best year-end ranking
+2014-2016: First win, No. 56 year-end ranking

 Bagnis secured his biggest victory and first win at the Grand Slam level on his debut when he defeated Julien Benneteau in the first round of the 2014 French Open, winning the deciding set 18–16.

 He finished the 2016 season at a career-best year-end high of No. 56.

 2021-2022: First ATP singles final, US Open third round

 In 2021, Bagnis reached his first ATP semifinal at the Córdoba Open, where he lost to fifth seed Albert Ramos Viñolas in three sets.
 Two weeks later, at the Chile Open, he would go even further by making his first ATP final, where he lost to top seed Cristian Garín.

-Bagnis qualified to represent Argentina at the delayed Tokyo Olympics.
+Bagnis qualified to represent Argentina at the delayed Tokyo Summer Olympics.

 At the 2021 US Open, he reached the third round of a Major for the first time in his career, defeating Taro Daniel and qualifier and fellow Argentine Marco Trungelliti.

 He finished 2021 at a second-best year-end high of No. 76.

 On 21 November 2022, following a Challenger title in Ambato, Ecuador, and a Challenger final in São Leopoldo, Brazil, he returned to the top 100 at a third best year-end high of No. 93.